 All teachers monitor and track the attainment of pupils and will inform parents if extra support is required.
 Teaching assistants and teachers are trained to proactively monitor progress and raise any concerns at an early stage so that all children can access the curriculum.
-All children receive TIS workshops and TIS practitioners will undertake termly reviews to identify children who might require additional support.

-2. What should I do if I think my child may have special educational needs?
+2. What should I do if I think my child may have special educational needs and disabilities?